openconnectivityfoundation/development-support/otgc/README.md

 Note that executing this command will do an clone of this repo and install the executable on a debian system.

+## launch the OTGC on Linux (x86-debian)

+Once installed, the OTGC can be launched by executing /usr/bin/otgc.sh at the bash prompt, or by searching for the "OTGC" app launcher .

 ## install OTGC on Android (5.0.1 or later)

 make sure that the android device has the "Unknown sources" installation option enabled. e.g. this enables that apks can be installed that are not in google play.